 We caught up with Cheryle Britton, Founder of Yolo Wellbeing, who has recently launched the MSK Zoom Consultations to help employers support and manage the health of their home workers.
-For as little as £5 per employee she will review their existing work arrangements and provide tips on how it can be adjusted to improve posture.
+She will review their existing work arrangements and provide tips on how it can be adjusted to improve posture.
 She will also run through mobilisation and breathing exercises that will help ease tension in the joints and muscles.

 If you are working from home you may have noticed more aches and pains than usual.
 Maybe your neck is stiff, or you’ve noticed your shoulders ache more; or possibly you’re experiencing pain in your lower back?